rdinse/MouseFilter/README.md

 Consider setting the mouse speed (System Settings > Mouse) to a fairly low setting which also helps reducing the impact of unintended movements.

-## Known issues

-* Revoking accessibility permissions while the app is running causes the machine to become unresponsive.
-* Mouse may lag during high CPU load.

 ## Uninstall

 Choose "Uninstall" from the MouseFilter app's menu.
 The following files will be